omar-a-007/cs110-chatroom/README.md

 **Server**
 https://chat-server-oa.herokuapp.com/
-You can't do much with the server on its own (unless you use POSTMAN or similar)
+*You can't do much with the server on its own (unless you use POSTMAN or similar)
-I left a few GET API paths open for testing purposes
+I left a few GET API paths open for testing purposes*

 -   https://chat-server-oa.herokuapp.com/api/room/list
 -   https://chat-server-oa.herokuapp.com/api/room/messages/:roomID
-    -   I left this route temporarily open (no athentication middleware) for testing and api demo purposes.
-Use the /room/list API to get a valid roomID
+    -   *Left temporarily open (no athentication) for testing and api demo purposes*
+    -   *Use the /room/list API to get a valid roomID*

 ## Local Usage Instructions
 ### Start Server